FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 ### When testingmainBLINKY_DEMO is set to 1
-When `testingmainBLINKY_DEMO` is set to 1, the demo application creates two tasks which toggle 2 on-board LEDs (LED 0 and LED 1) periodically.
+When `testingmainBLINKY_DEMO` is set to 1, the demo application creates two tasks which periodically toggle two on-board LEDs (LED 0 and LED 1).

 ### When testingmainBLINKY_DEMO is set to 0
 When `testingmainBLINKY_DEMO` is set to 0, the demo application implements a